-I recently wrote about the multiplication code used by WWII double agent Eddie Chapman, famously known as Agent Zigzag.
-By using just a memorised keyword and the day’s date, Chapman could generate a unique numerical shift key for his Gronsfeld cipher every single day, leaving zero physical evidence behind for counter-intelligence to find.
+I wrote about the multiplication code used by the double agent Eddie Chapman, known as Agent Zigzag.
+By using a memorised keyword and the date, Chapman could produce a unique numerical shift key for his cipher every day, leaving no physical evidence for counter-intelligence to find.

 The code